A mind-set that admits to things like logic and intuition; not necessarily those things by our definitions, but things like them.

 All of the Mushi in Mushishi are pretty much these.

-The Angels of Neon Genesis Evangelion appear to be these, or at least the ones that don't do into Eldritch Abomination territory.
-While Adam, Lilith and Sachiel are humanoids, the others have some bizarre appearances: Armisael is a double helix-shaped loop that forms into a tentacle; Ramiel is a regular octahedron who does some impossibly cool shapeshifting; Iruel and Bardiel are sentient nanoviruses.
+The Angels of Neon Genesis Evangelion appear to be these, or at least the ones that don't cross into Eldritch Abomination territory.
+While Adam, Lilith and Sachiel are humanoids, the others have some bizarre appearances: Armisael is a double helix-shaped loop that forms into a tentacle; Ramiel is a regular octahedron who does some impossibly cool shapeshifting; Iruel and Bardiel are sentient nanoviruses; Leliel is two-dimensional with a four-dimensional shadow made of antimatter that can bleed, etc.

 Voices of a Distant Star - the Tarsians possess a starfish-like structure.
 In addition, miscommunications between them and humanity is implied to be one of the reasons why humans are fighting a war with them.